-Spare parts management can be a nightmare of holdups, downtime and loss of production OR a smoothly running system that supports maintenance activities efficiently, keeps the plant running and production on target.
+Spare parts management can be a nightmare of holdups, downtime and loss of production.
+Alternatively, it can be a smoothly running system that supports maintenance activities efficiently, keeps the plant running and production on target.
+To achieve this kind of efficient system, implement the following tips related to spare parts management.

 5 Tips to Optimize the Spare Parts Management Process: